A guide to the Penis, Average Dick Size, Hard Ons, Foreskin, the Bell End and Frenulum.

 It’s also really important to remember that guys aren’t machines.
 It’s really important for guys to spend time getting turned on too (kissing, stroking, etc).
 In porn you only see guys with erections because if they lose their erection the director shouts ‘cut’, so please don’t compare yourself.

 Most penises are about the same size (around 5.5 inches) when erect but vary a lot more when they are soft.
 Guys who have a small looking penis when soft usually get a lot bigger when they get hard (grow-ers) and usually bigger looking soft penises don’t get much bigger, just harder (show-ers).

 Penis size has nothing to do with how good sex can feel and there’s not a lot you can do about increasing penis size anyway.
-There are a couple of cheats that can make guys feel a bit more confident about their penis size.
-More about this here.
+There are a couple of cheats that can make guys feel a bit more satisfied with their penis size.

 If you have foreskin it should be able to move forwards and backwards over the glans of the penis quite easily.
 Sometimes this happens by itself when the penis gets bigger, sometimes it needs a quick helping hand.
 The loosening of foreskin during puberty is a gradual process as the penis grows and through masturbation during adolescence, for a study on this click here.